Beastslash/roblox-dialogue-maker/README.md

 * Impose dialogue timeouts
 * Embed variables that are customizable throughout the conversation
 * Add responses for the player to make the conversation more interactive
+* Add dialogue redirects and make the conversation more efficient

 ## Where can I get it?
 You can either get the version Beastslash updates at the Roblox Library or you can build your own version by using the scripts in this repository.